 A: Yes.
-You should notify the Data Protection Officer / Representative immediately and complete the Security Breach Incident Form at Appendix 3 as comprehensively as possible.
+You should notify the Data Protection Officer/Representative or Data Protection Team immediately and complete the Security Breach Incident Form at Appendix 3 as comprehensively as possible.

 Q: What should an employee do if they realise, or they are told, that some of the personal data we hold is not accurate?